 PHIL 213.
-History of Arts and Humanities Group 1 000000 Philosophy: Medieval Alts and Humanules Group 1 course
+History of Philosophy: Medieval

 This course examines the main figures and debates in Medieval Philosophy, beginning with St. Augustine of Hippo and concluding with Machiavelli.
 Some topics covered: the refutation of skepticism, what is truth, the City of God versus the City of Man, Natural Law, Just War and what constitutes good government.
 Christian, Jewish, and Muslim philosophical theories are featured.
 Counts toward European Studies Minor.